VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 http://screenl.es/why.html -- the Screenless Office

-https://dynamicland.org -- computing that works with the enviroment
+https://dynamicland.org -- computing that works with the environment

 https://arcan-fe.com/2020/02/10/leveraging-the-display-server-to-improve-debugging/ - it's in the URL